 In Denmark, Christmas is celebrated on Christmas Eve, a day full of present wrapping and many hours of dinner preparations.
-Danish families come together to eat, drink and be merry and to exchange gifts.
-There is also a tradition of watching a disney show on Christmas, the same one every year apart from the clip at the end which features an upcoming disney movie!
+Danish families gather together to eat, drink and be merry and to exchange gifts.
+They also, somewhat bizarrely, have a tradition of watching a Disney show on Christmas Eve.
+It is the same Disney show every year, apart from the clip at the end which features an upcoming Disney movie!

 Old Christmas beliefs

-It was a custom to give the animals a special treat on Christmas Eve.
-It was believed that all animals could talk for this one night only, and nobody wanted the animals to speak badly of them!
-Today some Danish families continue the tradition.
+The Danes also had a custom of giving their pets a special treat on Christmas Eve.
+They used to believe that all animals could talk for this one night only, and nobody wanted the animals to speak badly of them!
+Today, some Danish families continue the tradition.
 They go for a walk in the garden, in the park or forest and bring along small treats for their pets.